-That last one, by the way, is Hilarious in Hindsight now that Elijah Burke is portraying a character in TNA named "Pope D'Angelo Dinero."
-(It's a Nonindicative Name, however, as he's not Catholic at all but a Protestant street preacher from Harlem.)
+That last one, by the way, is Hilarious in Hindsight now that Elijah Burke portrayed a character in TNA named "Pope D'Angelo Dinero."
+(It's a Nonindicative Name, however, as he wasn't Catholic at all but a Protestant street preacher from Harlem.)

 In its early days, TNA played host to a group called The Flying Elvises, a trio of high-risk wrestlers who were also Elvis impersonators.
 Mind you, the Flying Elvises used the gimmick in the indies as well.

 Parodied in an episode of Goof Troop where the local wrestling champ was secretly also a short-order cook named Melvin.
 He actually wanted to just be a cook, but for some reason he couldn't quit while he was still undefeated (and couldn't bring himself to throw a match).
 Goofy somehow managed to get him pinned by Pete, resulting in Melvin being able to give up wrestling and Pete the new champ (and facing a long list of other people who had signed up to challenge the champ).

 For one match, ECW had Mass Transit, a wrestling bus driver.
 Then New Jack bladed him at the November 23, 1996 show.
 Then it turned out he was only 17, and wasn't actually trained by Killer Kowalski as he claimed.
 Then it went to court.

 New Jack was later acquitted of all charges due to the kid lying to the promoters.